 You are here

-Cervical Position: What It Tells You About Your Fertility
+Cervical Position: What Your Cervical Position Tells You About Your Fertility

-One way to become familiar with your cycle and ovulation before seeking the help of a fertility doctor is by checking your cervical position.
+One way to become familiar with your menstrual cycle and ovulation is by checking your cervical position.
 Checking your cervical position will allow you to notice changes throughout the month and get a personal prediction of your most fertile time of the month.
 It helps you to know when ovulation is about to occur and can also indicate whether or not pregnancy has been achieved.

-If you have been monitoring your cervical position and tracking ovulation, but still have not gotten pregnant, it may be time to see a fertility doctor.
-Current medical guidelines suggest that a woman under the age of 35 who has been trying to conceive for one year with well-timed intercourse, or a woman over the age of 35 who has been trying for six months without success should consult a fertility doctor.
-Our Patient Care Coordinators are current and former fertility patients who understand how anxious you may feel about the entire process.
-They are trained to match you with the perfect fertility doctor for your needs and to act as an infertility consultant throughout your journey- at no cost to you!
-Give them a call at 1-855-955-BABY (2229) or by filling out the Contact Fertility Doctors Near Me form.
+Keep in mind that if you have been monitoring your cervical position and tracking ovulation, but still have not gotten pregnant, it may be time to see a fertility doctor.
+A woman under the age of 35 who has been trying to conceive for one year with well-timed intercourse, or a woman over the age of 35 who has been trying for six months without success should consult a fertility doctor.

 How to Check Your Cervical Position